-Sufficient waste and litter bins should be provided and arrangements made for their frequent emptying, especially during a match or event.
+Sufficient waste and litter bins should be provided and arrangements made for their frequent emptying, especially during an event or function of extended duration.

 Waste material should be kept in suitable containers prior to removal from the premises.
 If bins, particularly wheeled bins, are used outside, they should be secured in a compound to prevent them being moved to a position next to the building and set on fire.
 Skips should never be placed against a building and should normally be a minimum of 6m away from any part of the premises (see Figure 13).